 Electronics, microscope control and computer

-LUXENDO's browser-based user interface offers a simple setup and execution of multidimensional experiments, while real-time control is handled by an embedded controller to ensure microsecond precision timing independent of the PC’s performance fluctuations.
+LUXENDO's intuitive user interface offers a simple setup and execution of multidimensional experiments, while real-time control is handled by an embedded controller to ensure microsecond-precision timing independent of the PC’s performance fluctuations.

 Precise timing control of all connected devices is a prerequisite for reliable experimental outcomes.
 Full control of data streaming to storage as well as GPU-supported image processing further complements the overall performance.